3BMLabs/building.py/docs/usage/PolyCurve.md

-- `copy_translate(pc: PolyCurve, vector_3d: Vector3) -> PolyCurve`: Creates a copy of a PolyCurve and translates it by a 3D vector.
+- `copy_translate(pc: PolyCurve, vector_3d: Vector) -> PolyCurve`: Creates a copy of a PolyCurve and translates it by a 3D vector.